 Engineered wood flooring is an affordable alternative to solid hardwood flooring, featuring a real wood surface layer and an artificial core.
 With engineered hardwood floors, you get the warmth and beauty of genuine wood planks with the added benefit of durability and some water resistance.

 That’s right!
 It’s wood flooring 2.0.

-Discover what makes engineered hardwood different from laminate, how it’s designed to be waterproof, and whether or not you can refinish it.
-Plus, I’ve weighed the pros and cons, so you know exactly what to expect with your flooring.
+Discover what makes engineered hardwood different from laminate, the different styles available, plus discover the pros and cons, so you know exactly what to expect with your flooring.